ErikHgm/SportMemoryGame/README.md

       ![Pallette](assets/images/pallette.png)

     - Typography
         ![font](assets/images/font.png)
         For the font I decided to go with the Russo One.
-I beleive it gives a vibe of old arcade games that I liked and wanted to impelemet into the game and it also looks nice.
+I beleive it gives a vibe of old arcade games that I liked and wanted to implement into the game, it looks nice as well.

     - Imagery
         The icons in the game are choosen to represent a sports theme with various sports related items.